 A medical device production system (MDPS) is a combination of the resultant medical device and the medical device production process (MDPP) elements.
-The elements of an MDPP includes the raw materials, software and digital files, main production and post-processing (if applicable) equipment, and operating instructions intended to be used by specific end users at a healthcare facility (HCF), to produce a specific type of medical device for treating the patients of the HCF.
+The elements of an MDPP includes the raw materials, software21 and digital files, main production and post-processing (if applicable) equipment, and operating instructions intended to be used by specific end users at a healthcare facility (HCF), to produce a specific type of medical device for treating the patients of the HCF.

-- An MDPS includes the resultant medical device it is intended to produce and the intended use for the device validated in accordance with safety and performance requirements in the relevant regulatory jurisdiction. - An MDPS classification should be determined by the risk-based classification of the resultant medical device it is intended to produce, which may include consideration of any additional or likely foreseeable risks that may arise as a result of the operation of the MDPS.
+- An MDPS includes the resultant medical device it is intended to produce and the intended use for the device validated in accordance with safety and performance requirements in the relevant regulatory jurisdiction. - An MDPS classification should be determined by the risk-based classification of the resultant medical device it is intended to produce, which may include consideration of any additional or likely foreseeable risks that may arise as a result of the operation of the MDPS. - An MDPS may require the use of ancillary equipment, human factors considerations, technical capability requirements, or other specified input and design limit controls; however, all components must be validated as a production process to consistently produce the resultant medical device with the use of the supplied operating instructions.